-On October 2, 2017, the Company, entered into a license agreement with Pulmokine, Inc. under which it was granted an exclusive worldwide license and sublicense to certain intellectual property rights owned or controlled by Pulmokine to develop and commercialize seralutinib and certain backup compounds for the treatment, prevention and diagnosis of any and all disease or conditions.
+On October 2, 2017, the Company, entered into a license agreement with Pulmokine, Inc. under which it was granted an exclusive worldwide license and sublicense to certain intellectual property rights owned or controlled by Pulmokine to develop and commercialize seralutinib and certain backup compounds for the treatment, prevention and diagnosis of any and all diseases or conditions.
 The Company also has the right to sublicense its rights under the license agreement, subject to certain conditions.
 The assets acquired are in the early stages of the FDA approval process, and the Company intends to further develop the assets acquired through potential FDA approval as evidenced by the milestone arrangement in the contract.
 The development activities cannot be performed without significant cost and effort by the Company.
 The agreement will remain in effect from the effective date, unless terminated earlier, until, on a licensed product-by-licensed product and country-by-country basis, the later of ten years from the date of first commercial sale or when there is no longer a valid patent claim covering such licensed product or specified regulatory exclusivity for the licensed product in such country.
-The Company is obligated to make future development and regulatory milestone payments of up to \$63.0 million, commercial milestone payments of up to \$45.0 million, and sales milestone payments of up to \$190.0 million.
+The Company is obligated to make future development and regulatory milestone payments of up to \$58.0 million, commercial milestone payments of up to \$45.0 million, and sales milestone payments of up to \$190.0 million.
 The Company is also obligated to pay tiered royalties on sales for each licensed product, at percentages ranging from the mid-single digits to the high single-digits.
 The Company made an upfront payment of \$5.5 million in October 2017.
-In December 2020, the Company accrued a milestone payment of \$5.0 million in connection with the initiation of the first Phase 2 clinical trial of seralutinib.
-As of September 30, 2021, no other milestones had been accrued as the underlying contingencies had not yet been met.
+In December 2020, the Company accrued a milestone payment of \$5.0 million in connection with the initiation of the first Phase 2 clinical trial of seralutinib, which was paid in January 2021.
+As of March 31, 2022, no other milestones had been accrued as the underlying contingencies had not yet been met

-License from Aadi Bioscience, Inc. (GB004)
+License from Aadi Biosciences, Inc. (GB004)

-On June 24, 2018, the Company entered into a license agreement with Aerpio Pharmaceuticals, Inc., now known as Aadi Bioscience, Inc. ("Aadi"), under which the Company was granted an exclusive worldwide license and sublicense to certain intellectual property rights owned or controlled by Aadi to develop and commercialize GB004, and certain other related compounds for all applications.
+On June 24, 2018, the Company entered into a license agreement with Aerpio Pharmaceuticals, Inc., now known as Aadi Biosciences, Inc. ("Aadi"), under which the Company was granted an exclusive worldwide license and sublicense to certain intellectual property rights owned or controlled by Aadi to develop and commercialize GB004, and certain other related compounds for all applications.
 The Company made an upfront payment of \$20.0 million in June 2018, which represented the purchase consideration for an asset acquisition.
 On May 11, 2020, the Company entered into an amendment to the license agreement with Aadi pursuant to which the Company made an upfront payment of \$15.0 million to Aadi for a reduction in future milestone payments and royalties.
 Under the amended license agreement, the Company is obligated to make future approval milestone payments of up to \$40.0 million and a sales milestone payment of \$50.0 million.
 The Company also has the right to sublicense its rights under the license agreement, subject to certain conditions.
 The Company is also obligated to pay tiered royalties on sales for each licensed product, at percentages ranging from low- to mid-single digits, subject to certain customary reductions.
 Aadi retains its twenty percent (20.00%) participation right on a disposition of GB004.
-As of September 30, 2021, no milestones had been accrued as the underlying contingencies had not yet been met.
+On April 25, 2022, the Company notified Aadi of its intent to terminate the license agreement effective July 24, 2022.
+As of March 31, 2022, no milestones had been accrued as the underlying contingencies had not yet been met.